 You may have heard about these plastic-eating bacteria and enzymes that super smart scientists are working on.

 So we have to leave to science the task of getting rid of the existing microplastics.

 But in the meantime, there’s actually a lot you can do and it all starts by reducing your waste.
 Here you have a few tips:

 - If possible, buy less synthetic clothes, and if you already own them, give laundry bags or washing machine filters a try to reduce the amount of microplastics your laundry creates

 - When you do the groceries, avoid plastic at all costs and go for glass/paper-packaged products.
 Here you can read about my tricks to do low waste and plastic-free groceries at the supermarket.

 - Break up with single-use plastics.

-- Realise that there’s a lot you can do without spending too much money or giving too much effort.
+- Realize that there’s a lot you can do without spending too much money or giving too much effort.
 Here you have my post on how to reduce your waste on a budget.

 - Learn about the everyday products we use that contain plastic and yo may not know about!
 I call these hidden plastics and you can learn about them (and how to avoid them) in this post.